How a Business is Divided in a Divorce in Arizona

 Even so, there is not just one business valuation methodology in a divorce case.

-Different assessment approaches in an Arizona case can bring about enormous differences in the value of a community business.
+Different valuation methods in an Arizona divorce case can bring about enormous differences in the value of a community business.

-Understanding and being able to effectively argue which methodology is best for each client requires your attorney to understand the methods used to appraise a business in an Arizona divorce.
+Understanding and being able to effectively argue which methodology is best requires your attorney to understand the methods used to appraise a business in an Arizona divorce.

 The Business Appraisal Process in an Arizona Divorce